All Products

 The following limits apply to Elastic Compute Service (ECS) networks:

-After a failover, the ENI cannot be automatically configured for some operating systems at the disaster recovery site.
-After the failover, check and configure the ENI at the disaster recovery site to ensure that the network works properly.
+After a failover, some operating systems at the disaster recovery site cannot automatically configure the ENI.
+You must then manually check and configure the ENI at the disaster recovery site to ensure that the network functions correctly.
 For more information, see Configure a secondary ENI.

-• After an ECS instance is bound to a secondary ENI, some images cannot automatically identify the IP address of the secondary ENI or add a route.
-As a result, the secondary ENI cannot work properly.
+• After an ECS instance is attached to a secondary ENI, some images cannot automatically identify the IP address of the secondary ENI or add a route.
+As a result, the secondary ENI cannot function correctly.

-• If an ECS instance is configured with a secondary ENI, check the IP address of the secondary ENI after a failover.
-This ensures that the secondary ENI works as expected.
+• If an ECS instance is configured with a secondary ENI, you must check the IP address of the secondary ENI after a failover to ensure that the secondary ENI functions as expected.
 For more information, see Configure a secondary ENI.

 Limits on configuration quotas